$500.00 Bounty for Idea #3069Beta

 Remember to mark your submissions as criticisms.

 Site-wide terms apply.
-To be eligible for a payout, participants must, at the time the bounty ends, have connected a Stripe account in good standing and submitted at least one direct criticism of idea #3069 meeting all bounty terms and having no pending counter-criticisms.
+To be eligible for a payout, participants must connect a Stripe account in good standing and submit at least one direct criticism of idea #3069 meeting all bounty terms and having no pending counter-criticisms by the time the review period starts.
 Counter-criticisms do not need to meet the bounty terms.

 Timeline